Paul Pipkin, 2016 Green Candidate for the 20th US Congressional District of Texas!

 Through the decade of the 1990s, I chaired the Progressive Democrats of SA.
 I had a hand in activating many of the multi-ethnic Bexar votes for Jesse Jackson from 1988 and through ongoing progressive struggles.
 The Democratic Party has sold out those voters, and I WANT THEM BACK!

 As the millennium drew nigh, PD recognized a predatory oligarchy had corrupted the Democratic Party beyond redemption & sought an alternative–first with Jim Hightower’s “Populist Alliance”, then participated in the founding of the late Tony Mazzochi’s Labor Party of America.
 Neither proved prepared to go the distance to true political independence.

 In hindsight, we might have turned to the example set by the Rainbow Coalition in Massachusetts, who early merged with Green Party in the present Green-Rainbow Party of MA.
 But com-tech was not then what we take for granted now.
 We really did not know.

 While GPUS is relatively young, we are a National Party.
 In 2012 we were on the BALLOT in 37 States & DC, assuring at least 85% of the electorate had at least the chance to vote for our National Ticket.
-More in 2016.
+45 States in 2016.

 The corporate parties have driven the country into the ditch.
 The “two-party system” is a shell-game, run by masters of the short con.
 And it’s never going to change until YOU begin to vote differently.